As attorneys representing sellers of businesses in NJ, we see common themes in each sale.

 Go and gather information about businesses like yours.
 Here’s a checklist of things you should research and start assembling:

-Package this information in a neat, orderly format as if you were going to present it to a prospective bank lender.
+Package this information in a neat, orderly format as if you were presenting it to a prospective bank lender.
 Everything starts with this information.

-Make sure the financial statements of the business are current and accurate.
+Ensure the business’s financial statements are current and accurate.
 If it’s halfway through the calendar year, make sure you have last year’s sales figures, tax return, and prepare updated year-to-date figures.
 A small business is often priced based on cash flow.
-This includes the profit of the business, but also, the owner’s salary and benefits, the depreciation, and other non-cash items.
+This includes the business’s profit, the owner’s salary and benefits, depreciation, and other non-cash items.

 Prospective buyers will want to review your financial figures, especially income and expenses.
-They want to know if they can make the payments on the business and still make a living.
-Let’s face it, if your business is not making a decent living wage for someone, it probably can’t be sold.
+They want to know whether they can make the business payments and still make a living.
+Let’s face it: if your business isn’t paying a decent living wage to someone, it probably can’t be sold.
 There is a cliché that is very applicable here.

 Principle #2